-Now, I am not some Italian/Argentinian who was blessed with good genes, tanned skin… no I was born as white as a cue tip with dark thick hair like Bigfoot.
+Now, I am not some Italian/Argentinian who was blessed with good genes, and tanned skin… no, I was born as white as a q-tip with dark, thick hair like Bigfoot.
 Motherfreakin’ Bigfoot Gus.

 The cream obviously went where it shouldn’t have, and my skin decided despite the patch test it was going to reign Satan’s fury all over my body and I began to burn… like FREAKIN’ BURN.
 It felt like someone had basted me with bleach and LAVA was erupting into my baby maker oven.

-Of course, husband thinks I’m in labor and comes rushing in with some tongs (wanting to catch the baby?
-No, they were for something else… I’m still unsure).
-‘Are you in labor?,’ he asks holding the tongs.
 ‘No!
-Omg I’m having a reaction to the cream!!’
+Omg, I’m having a reaction to the cream!!’
 He looks at my face and sees the half-hardened face mask and thinks I put the cream on my face, so he helpfully grabs a towel and starts rubbing my face while I’m trying to push him away.
-‘That’s a face mask!!,’ I screamed as he rubbed harder.
+‘That’s a face mask!’
+I screamed as he rubbed harder.

 Caution: Keep away from children, and ladies who should just stick to their natural state of hairiness.”

 Read more stories like this: